Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Abstract

 \section{Abstract}

-The CDF collaboration recently reported a measurement of the $W$-bosos mass, $M_W$, showing a large positive deviation from the Standard Model (SM) prediction.
-The question arises whether extensions of the SM exist that can accommodate such large values, and what further phenomenological consequences arise from this.
+The CDF collaboration recently reported a measurement of the $W$-boson mass $M_W$ whose value shows a large upward deviation from the Standard Model (SM) prediction.
+The question arises whether such large values of~$M_W$ could be accommodated in extensions of the SM without violatong other constraints and which phenomenological consequences this would have.
 A different type of deviation from the SM has been observed experimentally in the searches for light Higgs bosons.
-CMS has observed two local $\sim 3\,\sigma$ excesses in the $\gamma\gamma$ and $\tau^+\tau^-$ final states for a hypothetical Higgs-boson mass of $\sim 95$ GeV.
+CMS has observed two excesses with a local significance of about $3\,\sigma$ in the $\gamma\gamma$ and $\tau^+\tau^-$ final states for a hypothetical Higgs-boson mass of approximately $95$~GeV.
 These two excesses are compatible with the corresponding ATLAS limits.
-A third excess was observed in the Higgs-boson searches at LEP in the $b \bar b$ final state at the local $\sim 2\,\sigma$ confidence level at about the same Higgs-boson mass.
-It was shown recently that the three excesses can be described the the 2HDM extended with a real singlet (N2HDM) of Yukawa type~IV, while being in agreement with all other theoretical and experimental constraints.
-We demonstrate that the parameter space that accomodates the three excesses can also give a large contribution to $M_W$ in agreement with the recent CDF measurement.
+Earlier an excess was also observed in the Higgs-boson searches at LEP in the $b \bar b$ final state at the local $2\,\sigma$ confidence level at about the same mass.
+It was shown recently that the three excesses can be accommodated in a Two-Higgs-Doublet Model that is extended with a real singlet (N2HDM) of Yukawa type~IV, while being in agreement with all other theoretical and experimental constraints.
+We demonstrate here that the region of the parameter space that describes the three excesses can also give rise to a large contribution to $M_W$ in agreement with the recent CDF measurement.
 We discuss further phenomenological consequences of this scenario.

 \thefootnote{\arabic{footnote}}